Plant-Based Milk Alternatives

-As well as calcium, B12 and iodine other micronutrients present in dairy milk are phosphorus, potassium and riboflavin (vitamin B2).
-Milk is also a source of complete protein, contributes to fat intake and is hydrating, all of which is important, especially for young children, milk can also be a great way of recovering post-workout.
+As well as calcium, B12 and iodine, other micronutrients present in dairy milk are phosphorus, potassium and riboflavin (vitamin B2).
+Milk is also a source of complete protein, contributes to fat intake and is hydrating, all of which are important, especially for young children.
+Milk can also be a great way of recovering post-workout.

 What’s the difference in plant “milks”?

-Plant-based milk sources derive from nuts such as almond, cashews and hazelnuts; legumes like pea and soy and cereals such as oat and rice as well as hemp seeds and coconuts.
-Although in their own right these are all nutritious foods, after processing methods much of the benefits are lost.
+Plant-based milk sources derive from nuts such as almonds, cashews and hazelnuts; legumes like pea and soy and cereals such as oat and rice as well as hemp seeds and coconuts.
+Although these are all nutritious foods in their own right, after processing, many of their benefits are lost.
 From the drinks included in this blog, only around 6%, on average, of the plant-based item was left within the finished product.
 This is another reason added vitamins and minerals are of benefit in plant-based drinks.

-If you generally purchase organic products, when it comes to plant-based milk alternatives, it is best to avoid the organic label due to EU regs stating these cannot be fortified.
+If you generally purchase organic products, when it comes to plant-based milk alternatives, it is best to avoid the organic label as organic food regulations prohibit these from being fortified.
 This leaves these organic (and regular unfortified) versions to be essentially water, a small amount of the plant-based source, along with a stabiliser, oil and possibly some salt or sugar.
 Whilst this is perfectly fine if you’re enjoying a refreshing drink, it isn’t recommended as a large replacement to dairy.

 Whether you’re looking for a complete alternative to milk or just looking to reduce your dairy consumption it’s worth knowing the difference between types and brands, as nutritionally speaking some will vary considerably.
 Take a look at the tables and infographics below for easy comparison and how they fair up against dairy milk and the recommended daily nutrient intakes.